ljavuras/obsidian-power-tools/Filename Template/README.md

 ![Filename Template Demo](assets/demo.gif)

-Filename templates will help you by automatically populating the correct templates for daily or periodic notes that links to a future date, whenever you click on a non-existing note.
+Filename templates can help you automatically populate the correct templates for daily or periodic notes that links to a future date that is yet non-existing.

 ## Requirement